LPN to RN (Advanced Standing)

 - Successfully completed the seven prerequisite classes listed above and

-- Provide documentation from his/her employer that a minimum of 1000 hours of nursing work experience was completed in the last three years.
+- Provide documentation from his/her employer that a minimum of 1000 hours of nursing work experience was completed in the last three years, which will also be counted as additional credit towards admission criteria.

 For additional information or questions please contact Carla Stephens, Advanced Standing Coordinator at email@example.com or 316.322.3189.